-C. Scams Through Direct Links
+6.6.3 Scams Through Direct Links

 We also encountered scams the result of which is very similar to the free iPad scams described in the previous section.
 However, how they originate is different.
 Rather than an advertisement embedded in the application leading to the scam page, in these cases, a web link statically embedded in the application leads to the scam page.
 The web link appears to link to a benign website not related with advertisements or scam; however, it contains code that loads an advertisement, which then redirects through a series of URLs to a scam landing page.
-An example is shown in Figure 10.
+An example is shown in Figure 9.
 When the user taps on the button labeled "Fiestas de hoy" (Parties Today), a web page opens in the browser and redirects to the scam webpage.
-As an aside, note the scam page actually shows the user's city, derived from the client's IP address, perhaps to engender confidence in the user.
-More importantly, it also shows the Facebook logo even though it is not affiliated to Facebook, bringing the scam at the brink of phishing as well.
+As an aside, note the scam page actually shows the user's city (hidden here for authors' anonymity), derived from the client's IP address, perhaps to engender